On this page

-If your company needs to guarantee that the software keeps working under these conditions, a common pattern is to fail over to a different region.
+If your company needs to guarantee that the software keeps working under these conditions, a typical pattern is to failover to a different region.

-This is fairly easy to achieve with a cloud platform, since you would use scripting such as Terraform to automate deployment to both locations.
+This is reasonably easy to achieve with a cloud platform since you would use scripting such as Terraform to automate deployment to both locations.
 You would then need to keep the configuration data up to date in the passive location when it changes in the active location:

-When using a single region deployment, the overall system is likely to be considerably slower for users in remote countries.
-Companies targeting a global user based are likely to want performance to be roughly equal for all users, so may decide to extend their hosting to 3 or so locations.
+When using a single-region deployment, the overall system is likely to be considerably slower for users in remote countries.
+Companies targeting a global user base will likely want performance to be roughly equal for all users, so they may decide to extend their hosting to three or so locations.